GeraGzGm/My_Courses/README.md

 # Coursera
 Courses that I have taken.

+Fisrt Principles of Computer Vision:

+  - Camera and Imaging:

+    - Image moments
+    - Object segmentation

+  - Features and Boundaries:

+    - Edge detection with first order gradient
+    - Edge detection using Laplacian
+    - Edge detection using Canny algorithm
+    - Corner detection using Harris algorithm

-Some of them are still in construction!!!!
+Some files are still in construction!!!! <3

-<3